Botrytis Grey Mould of Lentil

-Botrytis grey mould has the potential to occur in all areas where lentils are grown, depending on the season, but is more common in districts with rainfall >400mm.
-Losses due to the disease can range from minor to very serious, depending on the variety grown, location of the crop, time of infection and amount of spring rainfall.
+Botrytis grey mould can occur in all areas where lentils are grown, but is most common in districts with rainfall greater than 400mm.
+Losses due to the disease can range from minor to very serious, depending on the lentil variety grown, location of the crop, time of infection and amount of spring rainfall.
 Unprotected crops can lose up to 30 per cent of yield.
-In addition, seed can be discoloured due to pod infection by the pathogens, which can further reduce market value of the crop.
+In addition, seed can be discoloured due to pod infection by the pathogens, which reduces its market value.

 Only use seed with less than 5 per cent botrytis infection or preferably use seed with nil infection.
 Using old or damaged seed can reduce seedling vigour and increase susceptibility to infection.
 See the DEPI Information Note: Seed Health Testing in Pulse Crops (AG1250) for more information.